-Looking to the future, demand for billing, charging and customer relationship management ("CRM") solutions in the Company's core telecommunications market is set to continue to rise.
-Telecoms operators are seeing strong data traffic levels as a consequence of national lockdowns across the globe, and 5G rollouts are driving a wave of investment in both telecoms infrastructure and ancillary systems.
-Cerillion remains well-placed to benefit from this and to grow both in Europe and its other international markets.
+Looking to the future, demand for billing, charging, customer relationship management ("CRM") and digital customer experience solutions in the Company's core telecommunications market is set to continue to rise as telecoms businesses continue to invest in 5G rollouts and the ancillary systems that are essential to supporting and monetising those investments.
+Cerillion remains well-placed to benefit from this, and to grow both in Europe and its other international markets.

-With a very healthy pipeline of potential new business and implementations for new customers, we expect the Company to make further strong progress in the new financial year.
+The pipeline of potential new business opportunities remains very strong, at £146.4m (2020: £121.9m) and major implementations for new customers are progressing well.
+We therefore expect the Company to make further strong progress in the new financial year.